Mystery and Crime Fiction posted November 3, 2024 | Chapters: | 1 2 -3- 4... |

 Jenna stirred and pulled the pillow over her head to block the sunlight filtering through the blinds.
 She moaned, "It can't be morning."

 The rich aroma of coffee wafted into her bedroom.
 Still groggy from the sleepless night, she pulled herself to a sitting position, running her hands across her face to brush her hair out of the way.
-There was only one solution to the smell of fresh coffee — Eleanor was here.
+There was only one explanation for the smell of fresh coffee — Eleanor was here.

 She stumbled down the hall to the kitchen.
 Eleanor was standing by the coffeemaker with a cup in hand.
 She gave it to her daughter, minus her customary smile.
 "You look like you might need this more than I do.
 Though my day hasn't started very well."